dgt12/dgt12.github.io/_pages/about.md

 ---
 permalink: /
-title: "Kia ora, I'm David!"
+title: "Hi there, I'm David!"
 excerpt: "About me"
 author_profile: true
 redirect_from: